ChrabonDey/Historical_Artifacts/README.md

 ## Project Overview

-The **Historical Artifacts Tracker** is a web application designed to manage and showcase information about historical artifacts such as the Rosetta Stone and the Antikythera Mechanism.
+The **Historical Artifacts Tracker** is a web application designed to manage and showcase information about historical artifacts like the Rosetta Stone and the Antikythera Mechanism.
 Users can explore detailed information, contribute their own artifact entries, and interact with the platform through likes and personalized content.

 ---